-- Study Approach: These are the broad research approaches, namely Quantitative, Qualitative, and Mixed Methods prescribed by Creswell (2013) for categorising research approaches, designs or paradigms.
+- Study Approach: These are the broad research approaches, namely Quantitative, Qualitative, and Mixed Methods, prescribed by Creswell (2013) for categorising research approaches, designs or paradigms.

 - Sample Size: Study sample sizes of subjects were also grouped into small, medium, and large.
-They were coded as ($\leq 150=$ small); ($\geq 150\leq 250=$ medium) and ($\geq 250=$ Large), and this was based on (Bervell, Umar, 2017) recommendation for sample size categorisation.
+They were coded as follows: $\leq$ 150 (small),>150 $\leq$ 250 (medium), and> 250 (large), based on the recommendation by Bervell and Umar (2017) for sample size categorisation.